-Substantial Interim Fee Affirmed Despite the Fact that the Party Receiving Substantial Fee Award Had Already Been Paid More than Other Party / No Right to Pre-Decree Evidentiary Hearing: IRMO Levinson, 2013 IL App (1st) 121696, affirmed a substantial interim fee award.
+Substantial Interim Fee Affirmed Despite the Fact that the Party Receiving Fee Award Had Already Been Paid More than Other Party / No Right to Pre-Decree Evidentiary Hearing: IRMO Levinson, 2013 IL App (1st) 121696, affirmed a substantial interim fee award.
 The syllabus of this case provided an accurate summary: "In an unusually litigious marriage dissolution action, the trial court did not abuse its discretion in ordering respondent to pay \$78,500 in interim fees (including expert fees) for petitioner based on consideration of the statutory factors and the financial information indicating that respondent controlled the marital assets and had the means to pay the fees."
 One issue is whether there should have been an evidentiary hearing as in Radzik.
 The appellate court distinguished the case:

 In the present case, the interim fees awarded were not ordered to be paid from a liquidated IRA or any other retirement account.
 In addition, the Radzik court's concern in reversing and ordering an evidentiary hearing was that the petitioner had not included supporting documentation that the respondent could pay the requested interim fee award, and the court had reason to believe the minimal documentation provided was "inaccurate."
 These concerns are not present in the case at bar.
-Rather, Robin supported her motion for interim fees with substantial documentation.
+Rather, Robin supported her motion for interim fees with substantial documentation .
 Robert's reliance on Radzik is unpersuasive.

-Case Law Re Contribution Petitions: The common theme of case law addressing the Leveling Amendments is that the changes make it more difficult for lawyers and appellate courts to understand the complexities of the statute.
-That will remain with the 2016 amendments.
-Recent case law also points out the less than revolutionary aspects of the Leveling amendments.
+Case Law Re Contribution Petitions:

+The common theme of case law addressing the Leveling Amendments is that the changes make it more difficult for lawyers and appellate courts to understand the complexities of the statute.
+That remains with the 2016 amendments.
+Recent case law also points out the less than revolutionary aspects of the Leveling amendments consistent with the 2017 In re Marriage of Heroy II decision.
+This issue is discussed in greater detail in § 19-4[m][5] "Relative Financial Ability to Pay Fees" of Gitlin on Divorce.

 McGuire - Changes Are Procedural and Not Substantive vs. Haken - Inability / Ability is Not the Standard: Specifically, in IRMO McGuire, 305 Ill.App.3d 474 (5th Dist.
 1999), GDR 99-60, the appellate court held the Leveling amendments make only procedural changes, while keeping intact the substantive criteria for awards.
 In light of the 2009 second set of amendments, however, and the more recent case law, this is oversimplified.
 The 2009 amendments provide for differing standards regarding pre and post-judgment proceedings.
-Now, if one were urging that the amendment s are largely procedural (as this case urges) you would point to the historical case law not sticking with the "inability / ability" standard but instead focusing on the relative abilities.
-In any event, McGuire held a contribution award was not mandatory even though the party seeking the fee award received a disproportionate property division.
+McGuire held a contribution award was not mandatory even though the party seeking the fee award received a disproportionate property division.

-In contrast to the McGuire decision stands the IRMO Haken, 394 Ill.
+In contrast to McGuire stands IRMO Haken, 394 Ill.
 App.
-3d 155 (Fourth Dist., 2009) case.
-Haken contains a succinct discussion of the historical ability/inability standards - which are even more important to note in light of the 2009 amendments when read in connection with the case law following the 2009 amendments.
-Haken addresses the standards that apply both before the 1997 amendments and after the 2009 amendments as applied to post-judgment proceedings, states:
+3d 155 (Fourth Dist., 2009).
+Haken contains a succinct discussion of the historical ability/inability standards - which are even more important to note in light of the 2009 amendments and because it was discussed at length in the 2017 Illinois Supreme Court Heroy II at decision at ¶ 16 to 17.
+Haken addressed the standards that apply both before the 1997 amendments and after the 2009 amendments as applied to post-judgment proceedings.
+It stated: